chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 In the above code example, the loop invariant could be stated as bellow:
 > At the start of `#i` iteration, $max$ is the maximum element in $nums[0..i-1]$.

-- At the start of the `#0` iteration, that is before the main loop, $max$ is assigned `Integer.MIN_VALUE`, a reasonable initial value, and the code also suggests if the $nums[]$ is empty, $max$ will end up with this value.
+- At the start of the `#0` iteration, that is before the main loop, $max$ is assigned `Integer.MIN_VALUE` (max of an empty set can be treated as $- \infty$), a reasonable initial value, and the code also suggests if the $nums[]$ is empty, $max$ will end up with this value.
 So initially, $nums[0...-1]$ is an empty subarray, and $max$ being `Integer.MIN_VALUE` conforms the loop invariant.
 - During the loop, the `if` branching code maintains the loop invariant: if $max$ is the maximum element in $nums[0..i-1]$ at the start of `#i` iteration, then it would be the maximum element in $nums[0..i]$ at the end of the `#i` iteration, which after the increment of $i$, makes the loop invariant also true at the start of `#i+1` iteration.
-- After the loop terminates, we actually have $i=n$, which is the start of the final iteration that never enters the loop body.
+- After the loop terminates, we have $i=n$, which is the start of the final iteration that never enters the loop body.
 If we successfully maintain the loop invariant throughout every iteration, which we do, then according to the loop invariant, $max$ is the maximum element in $nums[0..n-1]$, by substituting $i$ with $n$.
 Since $nums[0..n-1]$ is the entire array, now we can be certain that $max$ store the maximum element of the array.

 ---

 <img src="img\loop_invariant_on_a_line.png" alt="loop_invariant_on_a_line" style="display: block; margin-left: auto; margin-right: auto;">

 **Notes**:
+- Graphically, if you imagine the loop's execution timeline, the invariant holds at those boundary points between iterations.
 - We typically state the loop invariant as something that is true at the start of every iteration.
 - When we talk about the "start of an iteration",
-    - In both `while` and `for` loops, when we say the start of an iteration, we mean the moment just before the evaluation of the loop condition, and after the update of the previous iteration.
-As for the end of an iteration, in `for` loops, we consider it the moment after the update part in loop header executes, in the above example it's `i++`; in `while` loops, we consider it the moment after the last statement inside the loop body.
+    - In both `while` and `for` loops, the start of an iteration means the moment just before the evaluation of the loop condition, but after the update of the previous iteration.
+    - As for the end of an iteration, in `for` loops, we consider it the moment after the update part in loop header executes, in the above example it's `i++`; in `while` loops, we consider it the moment after the last statement inside the loop body.
     - So either way, the end of an iteration is identical to the start of the next iteration, and you can see this from the above image, which corresponds to the red part.
+- Loop invariant in the first and the last iteration:
-    - For the first iteration: the moment at which we check the loop invariant just prior to the first iteration is immediately after the whole loop initialization, which includes the initial assignment to the loop-counter variable, and just before the first loop condition evaluation in the loop header.
+    - Before the first iteration: the moment at which we check the loop invariant just prior to the first iteration is immediately after the whole loop initialization, which includes the initial assignment to the loop variables, and just before the first loop condition evaluation in the loop header.
-    - For the last iteration: the loop invariant is true before the loop condition evaluation, but since the loop terminates at this iteration, just after the loop terminates, the loop invariant is still true.
+    - After the last iteration: the loop invariant is true before the loop condition evaluation, but since the loop terminates at this point, just after the termination, the loop invariant is still true.
 But those variables defined in the loop won't be accessible anymore.
+Notice that if the code doesn't go into the loop body, we don't consider it as an iteration.
 - Loop invariants are highly case-by-case, but they should be non-trivial, dynamic, and structurally relevant properties that
-    - Depend on loop-executed changes (e.g., updated variables)
+    - Depend on loop-executed changes, e.g., updated variables
     - Are necessary to prove the loop's correctness
     - Would not obviously be true unless carefully maintained during each iteration.
 - In the above example, the statement "$n$ is the length of $nums[]$" is always true (before, during, and after loop), never changes, does not depend on the loop, and is not useful for proving correctness of the loop's behavior.
-So it is not what we consider a loop invariant in the algorithmic sense.
+So we don't consider it a loop invariant in the algorithmic sense.
 - In general, a loop invariant must hold at the start of each iteration (before the loop body executes), and it must be re-established by the end of that iteration (just before the next condition check or loop exit).
+But it may not hold during execution of the loop body, which corresponds to the blue part in the image, especially in complex or multi-step loops.
+This is OK as long as it’s restored by the end of the iteration.
-- In complex loops, you may have multiple invariants tracking different aspects of state.
+- In complex loops, you may have multiple invariants tracking different states.
 They must all hold simultaneously at the start of each iteration.
-- While the invariant is guaranteed at iteration boundaries, it may not hold during execution of the loop body, which corresponds to the blue part in the image, especially in complex or multi-step loops.
-This is OK as long as it’s restored by the end of the iteration.

 ---